Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/educates/workshop/content/05-attach-cluster.md

 Click **Next**, **copy the command** to install the cluster agent extensions in the workload cluster, and **run the command in the workshop's upper terminal**.

-To verify whether the cluster is successfully onboarded to Tanzu Platform for Kubernetes, you can switch back to Tanzu Hub GUI, click (multiple times) on the **Verify connection** button which will also enable the **View your cluster** button.
+To verify whether the cluster is successfully onboarded to Tanzu Platform for Kubernetes, you can switch back to Tanzu Platform GUI, click (multiple times) on the **Verify connection** button which will also enable the **View your cluster** button.

 ## Option 2: tanzu CLI
 To attach our workload cluster to Tanzu Platform for Kubernetes via the tanzu CLI, we first have to create a template file with the required configuration.